-WHO CAN PARTICIPATE: The Summer Teacher Institute is open to any high school teacher at an accredited public, charter, private, or parochial school who has at least two years experience as of July 2017 and who will be teaching during the 2017-2018 school year.
-Teachers of subjects other than social studies may apply, but should explain in their application how they plan to incorporate World War II themes into their curriculum.
+The Summer Teacher Institute is open to any middle school or high school teacher at an accredited public, charter, private, or parochial school who has at least three years of classroom teaching experience as of July 2018 and who will be teaching during the 2018–2019 school year.
+Teachers of subjects other than social studies may apply, but should explain in their application how they plan to incorporate WWII themes into their curriculum.
 Media specialists, librarians, curriculum coordinators, and academic coaches are also eligible provided they spend at least half of their time providing direct instruction to students.
 Applications will be evaluated through a competitive process that will include information on teaching experience, two short written statements, and two letters of recommendation.
-The Museum seeks to recruit a diverse cohort of teachers.
+The Museum seeks to recruit a diverse cohort of 30 teachers.

-Participants must be willing and able to travel abroad, and must hold a current U.S. passport valid through August 2018.
+Participants must be willing and able to travel abroad and must hold a current US passport valid through August 2020.

 Application period opens